emlyon business school

 Our goal is to make this future campus a standard-setting project and an emblem of the school's commitment to sustainable development and well-being at work.

-The school is already taking great care over the hub's sustainability.
+The school is already taking great care over the campus' sustainability.

 - The school has chosen to factor environmental criteria into its choice of the successful tenderers and into the campus construction site.